 This programme is designed to utilise KTH’s strong ties with research and industry leaders such as ABB, Vattenfall, Ellevio, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Electric Power Engineering are:

 Electric power is one of the key areas for achieving our sustainability goals.
 One illustration of this is that a reduction in emissions and energy consumption often results in more demands and more utilisation of electric power, typically when changing from fossil to electric power.
 The electric power engineer is most likely to concentrate on goals 7 and 9 and as an enabler in achieving almost all of the other goals.

 Of these other goals, infrastructure, and specifically power systems, is also a very interesting area, being out-of-date in some parts of the world and requiring reinforcement in others.
 In both cases, innovation and development become very important, basically in order to utilise our resources as efficiently as possible, while at the same time supporting new production and consumption patterns.

 Faculty and research

-The programme in Electric Power Engineering is given by the School of Electrical Engineering at KTH.
-The field of Electrical and Electronics at KTH is currently ranked 17th in the world by QS (16th in 2015).
-Faculty from the department in Electric Power and Energy Systems and Electromagnetic Engineering is teaching courses within this programme.
+The programme in Electric Power Engineering is given by the School of Electrical Engineering and Computer Science at KTH.
+The field of Electrical Engineering at KTH is currently ranked 19th in the world by QS.
+Faculty from the department in Electric Power and Energy Systems and Electromagnetic Engineering are the main teachers within this programme.